itaibassi/itaibassi.github.io/presentations/index.markdown

-# Recent and upcoming presentations
+# Upcoming and recent presentations

 `28/10/24.`  Conditional Questions as Matrix Questions with syntactic reconstruction (with Tue Trinh).